minch-dev/tuio2wintab/readme.md

 proper graphics tablet.

 ## Usage:
-Ready to use DLLs are provided in \DLL folder alongside with bat scripts that can copy the dlls into respective folders (if you're too lazy to do it yourself).
+Ready to use DLLs are provided in `DLL` folder alongside with bat scripts that can copy the dlls into respective folders (if you're too lazy to do it yourself).
 The wordy and quite descriptive example .ini file is also there.
 Dlls are unsigned, but somehow it works for me this way, maybe it's because I didn't implement any installation process and just copy-pasted drivers with batch files or by hand.
+Currently the driver works with mouse buttons as providers for click events and TUIO for the coordinates.
+It's a subject to change, I was working on release for this project when the madness started, so sadly I had to drop it to focus on dealing with IRL.

 ## Settings
 Initially it worked like this:
-Global Wintab32.ini file can optinally be placed in windows folder, and you can override it per application by placing separate Wintab32.ini alongside program's .exe file.
+`Global Wintab32.ini file can optinally be placed in windows folder, and you can override it per application by placing separate Wintab32.ini alongside program's .exe file.
 If you don't need CCV touch functionality to be available system-wide you can avoid global settings file and simply create an individual .ini for each desired application.
-This driver only works when .ini is present in at least one of the two places.
+This driver only works when .ini is present in at least one of the two places.`

 But at some point I decided to get rid of the global file and only left per app .ini files.
 Also the "driver only works when .ini is present" went out of the window, so it just loads defaults when no .ini file is there.
 It might be a good idea to bring initial behaviour back.

-## Inkscape
+## Inkscape 0.91 x86
 Might be quite frustrating to be desperately trying to make it work in Inkscape to only realize that you have to manually turn on tablet functionality through "input devices" panel.
 Oh and don't forget that it requires restart as well!
 I love Inkscape anyways.

+## Inkscape 0.91 x64
+Something weird happens with this version, there is an issue opened for it.
+Doesn't work for now.

 ## Illustrator
 To my surprise it actually works in Illustrator.
 Not that I'm going to use it any time soon,